bdnorris/DES-340/lectures/lecture19-grid.md

 ## Caveats

 I've hesitated a lot on whether this is the right course and the right time to dig into the CSS Grid specification.
-However, after working through examples of how to do layout with Flexbox, I've realized a lot of my techniques, although resilient and useful, are difficutl to explain.
+However, after working through examples of how to do layout with Flexbox, I've realized a lot of my techniques, although resilient and useful, are difficult to explain.
 Grid solves a lot of these problems.

 There are two reasons I hesitated, one is the size of the Grid spec.
 There are so many properties, new units, and completely new syntax that you don't see in other CSS properties.